-Below is a snapshot of my Nutmeg investment portfolio since October 2013.
+Below is a snapshot of my Nutmeg stocks and shares ISA portfolio since October 2013.

-(To create a Nutmeg investing account saving six month management fee, click on the image above.)
+(To create a Nutmeg investing account saving a six-month management fee, click on the image above.)

 What do you see?

 Yes, my investment portfolio has gone up and down.
-It dipped slightly (less than 1%) under what I invested on three occasions:
+It dipped under what I invested on four occasions: